jwentong/jwentong.github.io/index.md

 ### What's News

 {: .text-justify}
-- [05/2024] A paper titled "*WirelessLLM: Empowering Large Language Models Towards Wireless Intelligence*" has been submitted for possible journal publication.
+- [06/2024] One of our papers titled "*WirelessLLM: Empowering Large Language Models Towards Wireless Intelligence*" has been accepted by the Journal of Communications and Information Networks.
 - [05/2024] One of our papers titled "*Data-Driven Online Resource Allocation for User Experience Improvement in Mobile Edge Clouds*" has been accepted by the IEEE Transactions on Wireless Communications.
 - [04/2024] I was invited to serve on the technical program committee for Globecom 2024 (Cognitive Radio and AI-Enabled Network Symposium).
 - [03/2024] One of our papers titled "*From Learning to Analytics: Improving Model Efficacy with Goal-Directed Client Selection*" has been accepted by the IEEE Transactions on Mobile Computing.